 As a comment, material from sources in categories 6 and 7 can be useful to guide searches for valid sourced material.
 If the source is biased it can be useful as a contrarian indicator for further searching.

 Particularly when you are approaching a new topic or field of study, a framework is extremely useful.
 A finished study should be highly organized but the initial work is with an indeterminate body of information that can be hard to process if a purpose has not been mapped out.
 Hence the need for a broad framework for organizing your research around.

 Develop your framework early.
 You will modify it, expand it, or prune it as the topic evolves.
 But it saves a great deal of time in research.
 When you encounter new information ask yourself if it fitsinto the framework, and if so where.

 This website has been an organic creation starting from a very high level breakdown of the large goals of the site.
 The structure has evolved as I processed new information.
-The eight categories – five capture most of the important issues – that make up the main menu haven’t changed much from the start, but the number of sub-categories or topics has grown continually.
+The seven categories – five capture most of the important issues – that make up the main menu haven’t changed much from the start, but the number of sub-categories or topics has grown continually.
 The number of articles within the topics have grown likewise and are open documents that I amend as I encounter additional relevant material.

 It is therefore easy when I am presented with a new document, video or other material, to determine if I want to be bothered with it and if so, exactly what information included in it is relevant to my interests.

 A Canadian site, Canuck Law, backs its posts with extensive research and the author offers an article on how he does research.
 Also, in the following video, Mark Friesen describes how he applies critical analysis to a claimed document.

 - Editor.
 Solutions #10: How To Do Your Own Research, Investigative Journalism.
 Canuck Law, .